Secret Service Counter Assault Team

 The Counter Assault Team (CAT) is a specialized tactical unit of the U.S. Secret Service that provides tactical support to the Presidential Protective Division to protect the president of the United States.
-This is in contrast to the Presidential Protective Division whose mission is to shield the president from an attack and to evacuate them to a place of safety.
 The CAT can also provide tactical support to other designated protectees, at venues and National Special Security Events.

 The Secret Service first began fielding counter assault teams in 1979.
 "Hawkeye" is the designation for a CAT assigned to the president, followed by the president's Secret Service code name.
 For example, the code name for President Obama's CAT was "Hawkeye Renegade".

 History

 Before 1979, Secret Service vehicle convoys for VIPs in high-risk situations included a large sedan known as the "muscle car" in which five or six Secret Service special agents armed with sub-machine guns rode.
 The "muscle car" team was an ad hoc contingent drawn from special agents working at a local Secret Service office, as opposed to those regularly assigned to protective duties.
 They were instructed, in the event of an attack against the convoy, to lay down a barrage of suppressive fire against the source of the attack so as to allow the dignitary's vehicle the opportunity to escape without being pursued or blockaded.

 In 1979, the Secret Service formalized the counter-assault team program with permanently assigned, specially trained operators.